-- Course List
+- Faculties by Course

 - Research Fellows

-- Professors Emeritus and Lifetime Achievement Fellows
+- Professors Emeritus, Lifetime Achievement Fellows, and Honored Almni

 MOTEGI KaijiAssociate Professor

-Research Interests: Econometrics, Time Series Analysis, Applied Macroeconomics.
+Research Interests: Econometrics (especially Time Series Analysis)

-1. Mixed Data Sampling (MIDAS) Econometrics
+1. Mixed Data Sampling (MIDAS) Analysis

 Classical time series models require all data to have the same sampling frequency.
-Consider analyzing an interaction between unemployment and GDP in Japan, for example.
-The unemployment statistics are announced monthly, while the GDP statistics are announced quarterly in many counties.
-Classical techniques force us to aggregate monthly unemployment data into a quarterly level.
+Consider analyzing a dynamic interaction between unemployment and gross domestic product (GDP), for example.
+In many countries, unemployment statistics are announced monthly while GDP statistics are announced quarterly.
+Classical models force us to aggregate monthly unemployment data into a quarterly level.
 Such a temporal aggregation causes the loss of information and consequently lowers the precision of statistical inference.

-2. White Noise Tests
+2. White Noise Tests and Financial Applications

 Lectures and Seminars

-“Analysis of Stationary Time Series” & “Analysis of Nonstationary Time Series”
+“Analysis of Stationary Time Series” (1st Quarter of 2018)

-“Analysis of Stationary Time Series” offered in the 1st Quarter of 2017 covers the stationary time series literature including autoregressive moving average (ARMA), generalized autoregressive conditional heteroskedasticity (GARCH), and vector autoregression (VAR).
+“Analysis of Stationary Time Series” offered in the 1st Quarter of 2018 covers the stationary time series literature including autoregressive moving average (ARMA), generalized autoregressive conditional heteroskedasticity (GARCH), and vector autoregression (VAR).

-“Analysis of Nonstationary Time Series” offered in the 3rd Quarter of 2017 covers the nonstationary time series literature including unit root, spurious regression, cointegration, and vector error correction model (VECM).
+“Analysis of Nonstationary Time Series” offered in the 3rd Quarter of 2018 covers the nonstationary time series literature including unit root, spurious regression, cointegration, and vector error correction model (VECM).

 Photos: “Time Series Analysis” offered in the 3rd Quarter of 2016.